 16. Steam

-However, installing Steam may not come off as complicated, but it is indeed a bit lengthy.
+However, installing Steam may not come off as complicated, but it is a bit lengthy.
 This is why we’re linking you to another one of our articles that thoroughly explains how to install Steam on Chrome OS.

 17. FocusWriter